← Back to ArticlesCommunity

 All equipment provided.
 No need to buy gloves or wraps.
 Everything needed for a first session is available to borrow.

 No obligation whatsoever.
-If they love it, brilliant - we'll discuss ongoing options.
-If it's not for them, no problem.
+If they love it, brilliant - we will discuss ongoing options.
+If it is not for them, no problem.
 No guilt, no pressure, no follow-up calls.

 Qualified coaching.
-Proper instruction from people who know what they're doing and enjoy working with young people.
+Proper instruction from people who know what they are doing and enjoy working with young people.

 The session runs about an hour.
 Kids will warm up, learn basic techniques, hit the bags, and cool down.
-They'll finish sweaty, tired, and with a genuine sense of having tried something new.
+They will finish sweaty, tired, and with a genuine sense of having tried something new.

 Why Boxing as a Free Activity

-Beyond being free for the first session, boxing offers value that many free activities don't:
+Beyond being free for the first session, boxing offers value that many free activities do not:

 Free Half Term Activities London Boxing Trials - illustration 2

 • Physical tiredness.
-Many free activities (museums, libraries, parks in bad weather) don't tire kids out.
+Many free activities (museums, libraries, parks in bad weather) do not tire kids out.
 Boxing does.
 That hour of training translates to better behaviour, better sleep, and a calmer household.

 • Skill learning.
 Most free activities are entertainment, not education.
 Boxing teaches something - coordination, technique, discipline.
 Kids come away having learned, not just played.